 Clan MacMillan DNA Project.

+In theory every man passes to his son an exact duplicate of his own Y-Chromosone DNA, allowing us to say that every man alive who possesses an exact match of another man’s Y-Chromosone DNA must be descended from the same male ancestor; so, again in theory, every man called M’millan should have the same Y-Chromosone DNA.
 In practice it’s rare for Y-Chromosone DNA to descend entirely unaltered for many generations, and tiny changes ("mutations") take place fairly regularly.
 DNA genealogists use these changes to track branches off a family line, and claim that it’s possible to say roughly when a branch came off that line using the nature and number of these mutations.

 Clans have never just consisted of direct male-line descendants of its founder, especially the most powerful clans who conquer the lands of other clans and absorb their members into their own kindred by marriage and/or name-change.
 We know therefore that any clan Y-DNA project is going to show many different results.
 That is especially so in the case of a particularly old clan like the MacMillans.

 Identical and closely-matched results of Y-DNA tests are identified as "haplogroups", and the largest M’millan haplogroup - which includes Chief George MacMillan - currently has over 85 members.
 The next largest has over 40 members, and there are several other haplogroups with 10 to 20 members in each.